briancaffey/briancaffey.github.io/_posts/2017-08-04-arch-linux-installation-guide.md

 - Applications menu
 - Removable Drive menu
 - Dash to Dock
+- Drop Down Terminal
 - Dynamic Top Bar
 - User Themes
+- System Monitor
+- Sensory Perception
-- Screen Saver and hibernate buttons (`gnome-screensaver` and a GNOME Shell Extension called [add name])
+- Screen Saver and hibernate buttons (requires `gnome-screensaver` package and a GNOME Shell Extension called "Suspend and Lock Button")

 Dash to Dock lets you place the dock wherever you want, you can also change its appearance and behavior.